gzoreslav/react-redux-saga-universal-application/README.md

 ## Why this boilerplate?

-* all new packages used (react v16, react-ruoter v4)
+* all new packages used (react v16, react-router v4)
 * modern approach used - redux, redux-saga, react-router v4
 * created using officiall recomendation for server-side rendering from redux and react-router
 * one routing file